Anyaman-Neil/csv-analysis-project/README.md

 1. 🎯 Project Purpose

-Work with a real-world educational dataset
+   1. Work with a real-world educational dataset

-Practice data cleaning and feature engineering
+   2. Practice data cleaning and feature engineering

-Explore how study hours relate to academic performance (descriptively)
+   3. Explore how study hours relate to academic performance (descriptively)

-Visualize patterns using clear statistical graphics
+   4. Visualize patterns using clear statistical graphics

 2. 🛠 What the Script Does

-Removes rows with missing or invalid values
+   1. Removes rows with missing or invalid values

-Computes per-student:
+   2. Computes per-student:

-Total Score
+      * Total Score

-Average Score
+      * Average Score

-Highest and Lowest Subject Scores
+      * Highest and Lowest Subject Scores

-Groups students by:
+   3. Groups students by:

-Ethnic Group (A–E)
+      * Ethnic Group (A–E)

-Weekly Study Hours (<5, 5–10, >10)
+      * Weekly Study Hours (<5, 5–10, >10)

-Computes group-wise average scores
+   4. Computes group-wise average scores

-Exports enriched data to CSV (original logic preserved)
+   5. Exports enriched data to CSV

-Generates 5 visualizations:
+   6. Generates 5 visualizations:

-Students by study hours
+      1. Students by study hours

-Average score by study hours
+      2. Average score by study hours

-Average score by ethnic group × study hours
+      3. Average score by ethnic group × study hours

-Ethnic group distribution (pie chart)
+      4. Ethnic group distribution (pie chart)

-Students by study hours for each ethnic group
+      5. Students by study hours for each ethnic group

 3. 📈 Visualizations Included

-Bar charts for comparisons
+   1. Bar charts for comparisons

-Pie chart for group proportions
+   2. Pie chart for group proportions

-Consistent color scheme:
+   3. Consistent color scheme:

-<5 → Blue
+      * <5 → Blue

-5–10 → Orange
+      * 5–10 → Orange

->10 → Green
+      * >10 → Green

-Legends include student counts
+   4. Legends include student counts

-All figures display together at the end of script execution
+   5. All figures are displayed together at the end of script execution

 4. 🔍 Key Observations (From Graphs)

-Students studying more than 10 hours per week generally show the highest average scores.
+   1. Students studying more than 10 hours per week generally show the highest average scores.

-The 5–10 hour group shows moderate and stable performance.
+   2. The 5–10 hour group shows moderate and stable performance.

-Students studying less than 5 hours consistently show the lowest averages.
+   3. Students studying less than 5 hours consistently show the lowest averages.

-This pattern appears across all ethnic groups.
+   4. This pattern appears across all ethnic groups.

-Most students fall into the 5–10 hour study category.
+   5. Most students fall into the 5–10 hour study category.

-Differences between ethnic groups exist, but the effect of study hours is more consistent than ethnic-group differences.
+   6. Differences between ethnic groups exist, but the effect of study hours is more consistent than ethnic-group differences.

-Each ethnic group follows a similar internal pattern:
+   7. Each ethnic group follows a similar internal pattern:

-<5 → lowest
+      * <5 → lowest

-5–10 → middle
+      * 5–10 → middle

->10 → highest
+      * >10 → highest

    These are descriptive patterns only.
 No causal or statistically significant claims are made.

 5. ⚠️ Limitations

-No inferential statistical tests were performed
+   1. No inferential statistical tests were performed

-No causal relationship is claimed
+   2. No causal relationship is claimed

-Other variables (family background, test prep, etc.) were not controlled
+   3. Other variables (family background, test prep, etc.) were not controlled

-Results depend on the dataset after cleaning
+   4. Results depend on the dataset after cleaning

 6. ▶️ How to Run

-Clone the repository
+   1. Clone the repository

-Run:
+   2. Run:

       python Csv_analysis_project.py

-Output:
+   3. Output:

-Enriched CSV: New_Data_1.csv
+      * Enriched CSV: New_Data_1.csv

-5 figures displayed together
+      * 5 figures displayed together

 7. 📁 Tools & Libraries

-Python 3
+   1. Python 3

-Libraries:
+   2. Libraries:

-csv
+      * csv

-collections
+      * collections

-matplotlib
+      * matplotlib

 8. 📌 Future Scope

-Save figures as PNG for README
+   1. Save figures as PNG for README

-Add inferential tests (correlation, ANOVA)
+   2. Add inferential tests (correlation, ANOVA)

-Extend analysis using regression models
+   3. Extend analysis using regression models